Efficiency of ANS Entropy Encoders: ANS Encoders

 \subsection{Shuffling and Tabled ANS}

-The idea of the shuffling step enhancing the simple range ANS is to shuffle the lower bits of $x'$ in a random-like fashion so that the scheme~\eqref{eq:encode} is changed as follows:
+The idea of the shuffling step enhancing the described preliminary ANS scheme is to shuffle the lower bits of $x'$ in a random-like fashion.
+Thereby, the scheme~\eqref{eq:encode} is changed as follows: